-- Describe the activities that will ensure that communication between home and the Preschool for All program will be regular, two-way and meaningful. - Describe activities that will promote and support parenting skills. - Describe activities that will ensure that parents play an integral role in assisting student learning. - Describe activities that will encourage and support parental involvement. - Describe how the program will ensure that parents are full partners in the decisions that affect children and families, including how the program will encourage parents and families to make decisions regarding their parenting skills and their children's development. - Describe the family activities, such as workshops, field trips and child/parent events, that will be provided.
+- Describe the activities that will ensure that communication between home and the Preschool for All program will be regular, two-way, meaningful and when appropriate, in the parents' native language. - Describe activities that will promote and support parenting skills. - Describe activities that will ensure that parents play an integral role in assisting student learning. - Describe activities that will encourage and support parental involvement. - Describe how the program will ensure that parents are full partners in the decisions that affect children and families, including how the program will encourage parents and families to make decisions regarding their parenting skills and their children's development. - Describe the family activities, such as workshops, field trips and child/parent events, that will be provided.
 Include a schedule for the activities proposed.